 Without specified leaders, participants feel much more motivated to offer their opinions, which enriches the debate at an immeasurable level.

 Roundtables Can Be Used to Improve a Brand’s Authority

 Remember when we mentioned the possibility of finding sponsors for your roundtables?

 In these situations, it is common for the event to be open to a broader audience, which does not mean it should be accessible to everyone.

 Imagine, for example, that your agency will promote a roundtable with great Digital Marketing experts.
 To increase awareness, you invite a select group of people who can be your VIP clients, strategic partners, and other industry members.

-This event can easily be used as part of a branding strategy, linking the quality of the debate to the brand image and contributing to the increase of your market authority.
+This event can easily be used as part of a branding strategy.
+Linking the quality of the debate to the brand image and contributing to the increase in your market authority.

 Before we start talking about the tips for conducting your roundtables, it is essential to mention some mistakes you should avoid.
 One of the most common is the lack of attention to time management.

 You need to plan the discussion so that it neither exceeds the stipulated time nor ends in advance.
 If a debate dies off after someone answers a question, the moderator should intervene to refresh the mood and carry the event forward.

 Another prevalent problem is the lack of clarity in the topics discussed.
 Even if you bring together the best speakers, they may have poor performances if they don’t understand what kind of feedback they should provide.